openapx/r-service-txflow/README.md

 <br/>

 #### Creating an Access Token
-All requests, except a simple ping to the txflow service requires a token to authenticate with.
+All requests, except a simple ping to the txflow service requires a token to authenticate each request.

 The standard container image includes a local secrets vault that can be used for exploring the service and a simple utility to generate a service token.